fastapi/fastapi/docs/en/docs/advanced/security/http-basic-auth.md

 #### A "professional" attack

 Of course, the attackers would not try all this by hand, they would write a program to do it, possibly with thousands or millions of tests per second.
-And would get just one extra correct letter at a time.
+And they would get just one extra correct letter at a time.

 But doing that, in some minutes or hours the attackers would have guessed the correct username and password, with the "help" of our application, just using the time taken to answer.